abbas-gheydi/k8s_openstack_terraform/README.md

 ## About The Project:

-Provision a production Grade "Kubernetes" cluster with [Terraform](https://www.terraform.io/) on Openstack.
+Provision a Production Grade "Kubernetes" cluster with [Terraform](https://www.terraform.io/) on Openstack.

 It deploys one "ansible" vm and install and configure “kubespray” on it